louisowen6/Mosaic_Image/README.md

 # Mosaic-Image

-Generate Mosaic Image from Scratch Using Python
+Code implementation of the article: "[How to Build a Mosaic Image Generator from Scratch](https://medium.datadriveninvestor.com/how-to-build-your-mosaic-image-from-scratch-using-python-123e1934e977)"

 Requirements: PIL, Numpy, Pandas